What is SDLC model and its Phases

-Software Development Life Cycle (SDLC) is a frame work that defines activity that are performed during software development process.
+Software Development Life Cycle (SDLC) is a framework that defines activities that are performed during the software development process.
 There are 6 phases in SDLC model as given below.

-It has two steps:
+2. Design: It has two steps:

 - This is the longest phase.